Basal Metabolic Rate: Burn calories while resting!

 BMR for Women (10 * weight [kg]) (6.25 * height [cm]) − (5 * age [years]) - 161

-But these calculators do ignore some important variables such as the body fat and muscle mass.
+Unfortunately, these calculators do ignore some important variables such as the body fat and muscle mass.
 In rest mode your muscles consume a lot of energy, compared to fat which uses little energy.
-Do you want to gain muscle mass or lose weight fat?
-Keep in mind that it is important to keep track of a more accurate Basal Metabolic Rate and Metabolic Age.
+Do you want to gain muscle mass or lose fat?
+Having more accurate insight into your Basal Metabolic Rate and Metabolic Age is very helpful.

 Tanita products for health, performance and results